ollierob/jaxrs-protobuf/README.md

 ## JAX-RS serialization

-Return a type that implements the above and annotate with the protobuf media type:
+Read or write types that implement the above interfaces, and annotate with the protobuf media type:

 ```
 interface MyResource {